 Market Forces Factor

-NHS England commissioned by the Department of Health annually publishes a Market Forces Factor tariff via the group ‘Monitor’ as part the National Tariff.
-This factor provides an adjustment value to accommodate the unavoidable cost differences of providing healthcare across the country which consists of four component indices: Staff, Medical & Dental (London only), Land and Buildings.
-In the Industry Costing Templates it is applied to localise the national rates for the location in which the research is being conducted.
+NHS England publish a Market Forces Factor tariff which provides an adjustment value to accommodate the unavoidable cost differences of providing healthcare across the country.
+In the interactive Costing Tool (iCT), it is applied to localise the national rates for the location in which the research is being conducted.

 Per Patient Costs (including additional itemised costs)

 The ‘per patient budget’ and the ‘additional itemised cost’ sections (the latter being where trial related costs that may not directly correlate with patient numbers or visits are included) applies all these aspects to two different cost calculations: